-Comparative information may also support organizational analysis and decisions relating to core competencies, partnering, and outsourcing.
+Comparative information may also support business analysis and decisions relating to core competencies, partnering, and outsourcing.

 Selecting comparative data.
 Effective selection of comparative data and information requires you to determine needs and priorities and establish criteria for seeking appropriate sources for comparisons—from within and outside the health care industry and your markets.

 Comparative data might include data from similar organizations or health care industry benchmarks.
 Local or national sources of such data might include